 - Universal Express Pass 4 (Voyagin or Klook)

 - Universal Express Pass 3 (Voyagin or Klook)

 Use promo code KLKTDREX to receive US$4 off your first order through Klook.

 Buy Tickets at the Park

 The easiest way to get tickets is at the park itself.
 While this is the easiest route, the downside to this is you waste time while you wait to buy the tickets.
 On busy days, every minute you waste in line is time lost in the park itself.

 Convenience Stores in Japan

 If you live in Japan or know someone who does, you have the option to buy your tickets and Express Passes at LAWSON.
 The process is only in Japanese, however.
 They run promos from time to time, so keep an eye out.

 If you plan on visiting the park many times throughout the year, then an Annual Pass is worth considering.
 You have the option of upgrading your 1-Day Ticket while you are still in the park.
-You also have the option of a VIP Annual Pass (with no blackout dates) for ￥34,800 (~$310 USD) or an Annual Pass (with blackout dates) for ￥22,800 (~$202 USD).
+You’re able to buy Annual Passes right in the Park or the ticket booths.

 If you follow our advice above, you’ll be enjoying your Butterbeer in no time!